myChanElla/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
+I am going to test out git functions and get familiarise with it.